waynodiablo/Oystercard/further_javascript/00_challenge_track.md

 ## Structure of the week

+### Group code reviews

+We'll have group code reviews at 10am on Tuesday, Wednesday, Thursday and Friday.
+These will last 30 minutes.
+The format will be similar to the Monday weekend challenge code reviews.

 ### Monday, Tuesday and Wednesday

 Build a to do list app as a frontend, single page web app.
 You'll be guided through this by the high-level challenges listed below.
 However, there will be no walkthroughs.